srl-labs/containerlab/docs/manual/kinds/ceos.md

 used as a startup config instead.

 #### Default node configuration
-When a node is defined without `config` statement present, containerlab will generate an empty config from [this template](https://github.com/srl-labs/containerlab/blob/master/nodes/ceos/ceos.cfg) and copy it to the config directory of the node.
+When a node is defined without `startup-config` statement present, containerlab will generate an empty config from [this template](https://github.com/srl-labs/containerlab/blob/master/nodes/ceos/ceos.cfg) and copy it to the config directory of the node.

 ```yaml
 # example of a topo file that does not define a custom config